appsmithorg/appsmith-docs/website/docs/reference/widgets/currency-input.md

 <dd>

-The **onTextChanged** event specifies the action that would be executed when the value of the input is changed.
-It allows you to specify a list of [supported actions](/reference/appsmith-framework/widget-actions) that can be triggered.
+Enables you to specify [supported actions](/reference/appsmith-framework/widget-actions)  that would be executed whenever the user modifies the input.

 </dd>